corylk/WinMpcTrayIcon/README.md

 Run it like a console app with `dotnet` (from executable) or `dotnet run` (from source).

-Publish with `dotnet publish -c Release -r win10-x64 -p:PublishSingleFile=true`.
+Publish an exe with `dotnet publish -c Release -r win10-x64 -p:PublishSingleFile=true`.

 ### Requirements